Cheapest electricity tariff in the UK with a smart meter

 Ready to check the cheapest smart meter electricity tariffs for your home?

 Get a personalised quote by postcode and usage.
-We’ll show estimated costs and flag key terms like time bands and exit fees.
+We will show estimated costs against the £1,862 July 2026 cap and flag key terms like time bands and exit fees.

 Back to Solar Energy